shcarroll/shanecarroll/content/posts/2020-01-21--from-bug-to-talk/index.md

 * Take notes, screenshots, photos when working on a problem or a new experience.
 This is not something you think of instinctively if you're in the middle of dealing with an issue but can make great aids for learning reviews or even future talks!
 * Submit! - Everyone has a story and it will be interesting to someone!
 Don't be put off by impostor syndrome or feeling like you're not 'expert' enough on the subject.
 There's a great sense of achievement after giving a talk
 * Prepare for the abstract as much as for the actual talk.
 Read and re-read what the conference are looking for in the submission.
 Get it reviewed from people who have submitted successfully before.
 * Practise and get as much feedback as possible beforehand.
-Use local meet-ups, work colleagues, anyone who might be prepared to listen and offer advice!
+Use local meetups, work colleagues, anyone who might be prepared to listen and offer advice!
 * Remember just before speaking as Stephan said in his keynote - The audience wants you to succeed.

 ##_What Next.._